ismailgunayy/frontend-masters-progress/javascript-the-hard-parts-v2/README.md

   import test from './file1.js';

   console.log(value); // 0
-  test(); // 1 - The fupnction will log the value because it is told to test(); // 2 test(); // 3
+  test(); // 1 - The function will log the value because it is told to test(); // 2 test(); // 3